Clewsy/jank/README.md

-# numpty
+# jank

-USB numeric keypad with some macro buttons.
+Just ANother Keypad is a USB numeric keypad with some macro buttons.